 Most singers do know that they need to drink plenty of water, but most of them make the big mistake of hydrating themselves right before the audition.
 Hydrating yourself before the audition is a good idea, but in order to prepare your voice, you will have to start focusing on hydration a couple of days earlier.
 My personal recommendation is to focus on hydrating yourself, 2-4 days before the audition.
-The main reason why I recommend this is because it takes time to hydrate and lubricate your throat, and one day is not enough for that.
+The main reason why I recommend this is that it takes time to hydrate and lubricate your throat, and one day is not enough for that.
 If you are having problems with lubricating and hydrating your vocal cords then check out my recent article Best throat spray for singers ( Do they work? ).

 Your body uses up a lot of energy, water, and time to digest food.
 If you eat junk food then your stomach will have to work extra to digest it.
 Your goal as a singer is to allow your body to focus on repairing and maintaining your voice, and you can do this by eating light foods.
 I am not saying that you should go on a diet, but a day before the audition starts try to avoid salty and fatty foods as these are harder to digest.

-Fruits contain a lot of vitamins and mineral which your body needs to maintain your vocal cords healthy.
+Fruits contain a lot of vitamins and minerals which your body needs to maintain your vocal cords healthy.
 Most professional singers eat some fruits before an audition as breakfast if the audition is in the early hours of the morning.
 You should eat fruits that are high in vitamin C, as this boosts your immune system which fights off infection.
 There are plenty of readily available fruits that you can eat to help out your voice, my personal favorites are oranges and kiwis.